The Accountability & Transparency for Human Rights (AT4HR) Foundation

 Who we are

 ANNA SCHNELL is a political economist specialising in the human rights based approach (HRBA) and in advancing human rights through budget transparency work.
 She holds a Master’s degree in International Economy from the University of Uppsala in Sweden.
-She worked for Save the Children for ten years, with issues related to policy and budget monitoring for children’s rights.
-She started a consultancy firm in 2005 and has since worked with and for a range of organisations.
-Her work has included capacity building of civil society organisations in policy and budget monitoring, being a researcher on the Open Budget Survey, and setting up and working on a HRBA help desk for the Swedish International Development Coorporation Agency (Sida - see some of the HRBA work on these pages) .
+She worked for Save the Children for ten years, with issues related to public policy and budget monitoring for children’s rights.
+She co-founded the consultancy firm Melander Schnell Consultants in 2005 and has since worked with and for a range of organisations.
+Her work has included capacity building of civil society organisations in policy and budget monitoring, being a researcher on the Open Budget Survey, and setting up and working on a HRBA help desk for the Swedish International Development Coorporation Agency (Sida).

 ERICA COETZEE is a researcher and writer with an interest in social transformation, particularly in the role of learning as a catalyst and enabler of change.
 She holds a Master’s degree in Political Philosophy (cum laude) from the University of Stellenbosch in South Africa.
 Erica has worked extensively on projects related to democracy-building, anti-racism, human rights, gender, pro-poor development and active citizenship.
 She has developed content for educational media ranging from print to digital, academic to popular – on themes of history, culture, politics, economics and education.
 Erica also participates in creative writing and aimless moodling in Cape Town, where she lives with her family.